cashapp/spirit/README.md

 Spirit will attempt to use MySQL 8.0's `INSTANT` DDL assertion before applying the change itself.
 If the DDL change supports it, `INSTANT DDL` is a very fast operation and only requires a metadata change.

 **Note:** This feature has been contributed to `gh-ost` by the same authors of Spirit.
 It is disabled by default, and [only in the master branch](https://github.com/github/gh-ost/blob/master/doc/command-line-flags.md#attempt-instant-ddl).

+### Resume from Checkpoint

+Spirit periodically saves the progress of a schema change to an internal checkpoint table.
+If the migration is interrupted, it can be resumed with only about the last minute of progress lost.
+There are no flags required to enable this feature; it will apply automatically provided that Spirit is invoked with an identical `ALTER` statement and the required binary logs are still available.

+When you consider that many migrations are best measured in _days_, this feature can save you a lot of lost work and improves the predictability of large-table schema migrations.

 ## Performance